Text

 • If your text is under 100 words, the calculator will use all your words.

-• If it is between 100-300 words, the calculator will try to take three samples, dividing into three equal samples.
+• If it's between 100-300 words, the calculator will try to take three samples, dividing into three equal samples.

-• If it is over 300 words, it will work as originally intended, taking 100-word samples from the beginning, middle, and end.
+• If it's over 300 words, it will take 100-word samples from the beginning, middle, and end.

 What Is a Good Fry Readability Score?

-• For general public content, you can aim for grades 6-8.
+• For general adult readers, aim for grades 6-8.

-• For academic or professional texts, higher grade levels may be appropriate.
+• For academic or professional texts, higher grade levels will be normal.

 • For children's literature, target a lower reading level suitable for the intended age group.

-Why You Should Use the Fry Graph Readability Calculator
+Why You Should Use the Fry Readability Calculator